I used to overthink things when it came to my daughter.

 I’m so different from both of them that often their idea of what was cool wasn’t at all what I liked.

 You know what I realized?
-Ayva will have a different experience.
+My kids will have a different experience.

-I’m not my parents, and the relationship that I have with her is unique and special to the two of us.
-I don’t have to stress out about making sure she’s happy.
+I’m not my parents, and the relationship that I have with my kids is unique and special to us.
+I don’t have to stress out about making sure they’re happy.

 Other posts you might like: